 I had the inspiration for this recipe when I felt like baking something.
 But.
 No eggs in the house!
 I rummaged around in my cupboards and found shredded coconut and ground almonds.
 The fridge?
 Desperately empty, only the door stuffed with condiments.
 And there it was.
 Tahini!
-A big, half-forgotten jar that had not seen the kitchen counter since we’d run out of chickpeas and beans (we had a big hummus phase last autumn – check out my Awesome Black-eyed Bean Hummus, which is, like the name suggests, awesome).
+A big, half-forgotten jar that had not seen the kitchen counter for a while.

 You all know I am a big lover of EASY.
 Friends, the stars aligned.
 Inspiration struck big time.
 This was not the time to bake.
 This was the time to make ...
 Coconut Tahini Bliss Balls!
 No bake, no sugar, no gluten, no wheat, no regrets.
 Just blissfully simple clean eating.